Bruno Pizzul: Career in journalism

-Cinema
+Film

 Bruno Pizzul played the role of himself in the Italian 1974 film L'arbitro (lit.
 'The Referee'), directed by Luigi Filippo D'Amico, with Lando Buzzanca and Joan Collins.

 In 1996, he lent his voice in the final scenes of the film Fantozzi - Il ritorno, directed by Neri Parenti, with Paolo Villaggio.

+Personal life and death

+Pizzul was married to Maria, and had three children: Fabio, Silvia, and Carla, as well as 11 grandchildren.